-Poss Possible answers
+Poss ible answers Answer

 a) Decreased grip strength

 b) Persistent discomfort in the eye

 c) Swollen legs

 d) Ringing in the ears

 Ques Question 2 Identi Identify ONE reason for taking a hydro pressure test up in increments.
-Poss ible answers Answer a) To allow for the pipe to expand gradually. b) To check for leaks at lower pressures c) To ensure pump reservoir is kept topped up. d) To reduce the likelihood of a test failure
+Possible answers Answer a) To allow for the pipe to expand gradually. b) To check for leaks at lower pressures c) To ensure pump reservoir is kept topped up. d) To reduce the likelihood of a test failure